-The service needs to be flexible, responsive and above all see people for who they are and what they can do.
+The service needs to be flexible, responsive and above all see people for who they are, as well as what they can and wish to do.
 By changing the way the Council organises the service and how resources are used (staff, buildings and transport) the service will have increased ability to support people to build on their strengths, meet people's needs irrespective of their 'label' and maintain what people can already do.
-This would also include connecting people into work, volunteering, education or using community based services and groups.

-People should also be supported to be part of where they live, in their own community and to ensure they can be as independent in their daily lives as possible.
-For people who have to travel to their services the majority of people will either experience a reduction in travel time (40%) or have no difference in current travel time (51%).
+This would also include connecting people into education, work, volunteering or using community based services and groups.
+People should also be supported to be part of the community where they live and to ensure they can be as independent in their daily lives as possible.
+For people who have to travel to their services they use, the majority of them will either experience a reduction in travel time (40%) or have no difference in current travel time (51%).